wdi-sg/gitbook-2018/02-js/js-callbacks-iterators/readme.md

 2. Write code that uses setInterval

+3. Run the above examples.

-3. Write 3 set timeouts that console.log something in this order in your code: 1. setTimeout for 4 seconds 2. setTimeout for 2 seconds 3. setTimeout for 2 seconds.
+4. Write 3 set timeouts that console.log something in this order in your code: 1. setTimeout for 4 seconds 2. setTimeout for 2 seconds 3. setTimeout for 2 seconds.
 What happens?

-4. write a set timeout that sets another timeout inside the callback.

 5. write code that uses setInterval and a separate counter variable to console.log something every 3 seconds.